 Winner: Any additional spaces for keeping third-row clutter under control is a win.
 The Atlas tucks this win into its cubbies.

-The Chevy laps the field with a pair of USB charging ports — one on each side of the third row — plus access to a 12-volt outlet in the cargo area, which offers power for various uses, including USB charging with an adaptor; the Traverse was the only one with USB ports in the third row.
+The Chevrolet laps the field with a pair of USB charging ports — one on each side of the third row — plus access to a 12-volt outlet in the cargo area, which offers power for various uses, including USB charging with an adaptor; the Traverse was the only one with USB ports in the third row.
 The VW and Honda also have a 12-volt outlet access.
 Toyota passengers must make friends with the second row.

 Winner: The Traverse is plugged in when it comes to providing charging access in the third row.

 The Volkswagen Atlas takes the crown, with the most category wins in this test, and also ranking top in our expert judges' scoring of third-row comfort in the Three-Row SUV Challenge.
-But Chevy's Traverse was a close second in most of these categories, and it edged the VW on comfort and device charging power.
+But the Chevrolet Traverse was a close second in most of these categories, and it edged the VW on comfort and device charging power.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.